Linlab-slu/TSSr/README.md

         # control   treat
         # 3221609 5131202

   Library sizes among different samples are different.
-To provide between-sample compatibility, the raw read counts should be scaled with normalizeTSS function as tags per million (TPM).
+To provide between-sample comparability, the raw read counts of each TSS need to be scaled as tags per million mapped reads (TPM) with normalizeTSS function.

         normalizeTSS(myTSSr)

-  There is a great amount of TSSs with low weak transcriptional signals.
-To filter out low-fidelity TSSs, we use filterTSS function to remove TSSs below the specified threshold.
-Two filtering methods are supported: "poisson" or "TPM".
-For "poisson" method, TSSr calculates the probability of observing k numbers of reads supporting each TSS based on the sequencing depth of the sample per the Poisson distribution.
+  Users may use the “filterTSS” option to remove TSSs with low support from mapped reads based on TMP value or p-value inferred by “Poisson distribution”.
+For "TPM" filtering (method = "TPM"), any TSS that has a lower TPM value than user-defined threshold "tpmLow" will be removed (default TPM threshold = 0.1).
+For "poisson" method (method = "poisson"), TSSr calculates the probability of observing k numbers of reads supporting each TSS based on the sequencing depth of the sample per the Poisson distribution.
 Only TSSs with a significantly larger number of supporting reads than expected (default threshold p < 0.01) are considered as qualified TSSs.
 Non-significant TSSs are thus filtered by TSSr.
-For "TPM" filtering, any TSS that has a lower TPM value than user-defined threshold "tpmLow" will be removed (default TPM threshold = 0.1).

         filterTSS(myTSSr, method = "poisson")